mongodb/specifications/source/change-streams/change-streams.rst

 - If the ``ChangeStream`` has not received any changes, and ``resumeAfter`` is not specified, and the server version is >= ``4.0``:

     - The driver MUST execute the known aggregation command.
-    - The driver MUST specify the ``startAtClusterTime`` key set to the original timestamp from when the changestream was first created.
+    - The driver MUST specify the ``startAtOperationTime`` key set to the original timestamp from when the changestream was first created.s
     - The driver MUST NOT set a ``resumeAfter`` key.
-    - In this case, the ``ChangeStream`` will return all changes that occurred after the specified ``startAtClusterTime``.
+    - In this case, the ``ChangeStream`` will return all changes that occurred after the specified ``startAtOperationTime``.
 - Else:

     - The driver MUST execute the known aggregation command.
     - The driver MUST specify a ``resumeAfter`` with the last known ``resumeToken``.
-    - The driver MUST NOT set a ``startAtClusterTime``.
+    - The driver MUST NOT set a ``startAtOperationTime``.
-    - If a ``startAtClusterTime`` key was part of the original aggregation command, the driver MUST remove it.
+    - If a ``startAtOperationTime`` key was part of the original aggregation command, the driver MUST remove it.
     - In this case, the ``ChangeStream`` will return notifications starting with the oplog entry immediately *after* the provided token.

 If the server supports sessions, the resume attempt MUST use the same session as the previous attempt's command.